 By adding up averages across states for wind and flood coverage, it’s possible to come up with an average cost for hurricane coverage.
-All states were included in the flood coverage estimate, whereas wind coverage was only shown in states where hurricanes and windstorms caused the most issues.
-The average cost of wind coverage was $1,221, while flood insurance costs were about $900 across the nation.
+All states have been included in our flood coverage estimate, whereas wind coverage is only shown in states where hurricanes and windstorms have caused the most issues.
+The average cost of wind coverage in 2021 is $1,200, while flood insurance costs are around $900 across the nation.

 With that said, the cost of hurricane insurance varies quite a bit based on several factors.

 To begin with, if you’re in a state that’s typically harder hit by hurricanes, coverage for wind and flood insurance will be much more expensive.
 It all comes down to risk factors.
-States like Florida and Texas really drive up the averages.
+States like Florida and Texas, for instance, really drive up the averages.

 Then there’s what the insurance policy actually covers.
 A policy that covers more, whether based on the breadth of the coverage or the limits, is going to come with a higher price tag.

 If you’ve taken certain steps to mitigate storm damage in the future, your carrier could give you a cheaper rate.
-This could be things like having storm shutters and a home that’s up to your state’s modern hurricane codes.
+What’s that look like?
+It could mean having storm shutters and a home that’s up to your state’s modern hurricane codes.

-Your home value also plays an important role.
+Your home value also plays an important role in determining your rate.
 The more your home is worth, the more expensive that’ll be to repair.
-That leads to higher premiums.
+That, in turn, leads to higher premiums.

-Finally, the last huge factor is your actual proximity to the water.
+Finally, the last huge factor to consider is your actual proximity to the water.
 The closer you are to the beachfront, the more possibility there is for damage.